chaiv/tweetsCompanyNumbersPrediction/README.md

 # Predicting Company Financial Metrics from Tweets

-Research code accompanying the PhD thesis *"Machine learning as a tool for developing an information system for predicting company metrics from social media data"* by Vitali Chaiko.
+Research code accompanying the PhD thesis *"Machine learning as a tool for developing an information system for predicting company metrics from social media data"* by Vitali Chaiko, written at [UniBIT](https://www.unibit.bg/en) in cooperation with [Vienna International Studies](https://viennastudies.com/home) and [AfW Bad Harzburg](https://www.afwbadharzburg.de).

 ## Abstract